XTreePath: A generalization of XPath to handle real world structural variation: Shift Analysis

 \end{definition}

-Horizontal shift causes the index of a node to change.
-For example in Figure \ref{fig:shifthori} every path has lost compatibility due to the change of a child index from $div[1]$ to $div[2]$.
+A horizontal shift causes the index of a node to change, see the example in Figure \ref{fig:shifthori} .

-With formal definitions of Shift, we study a large dataset of 117,422 pages described in \S \ref{sec:dataset} to empirically analyze the possible reasons for shift.
-Then we give a new domain entropy definition to establish a measurement metric of difficulty for maintaining wrappers.
+With formal definition of shifts, we study a large dataset of 117,422 pages from 75 websites in 8 vertical markets described in Section \S \ref{sec:evaluation} to empirically analyze possible reasons for shifts.

-One indicator of shift is when multiple XPaths are needed to extract the same attribute from different webpages of the same website.
-The composition of our dataset is shown in Figure \ref{fig:compat-xpaths-per-domain}.
-In this analysis the probability of a domain requiring multiple compatable XPaths decreases as the number of XPaths increases.
-Even with this good news, out of the 231 attributes in our dataset we found that 116, more than 50\%, have more than one XPath associated with them.
-The most difficult domain and attribute is {\em barnesandnoble}'s {\em title} with 270 unique XPaths required.
+One indicator of shifts is when multiple XPaths are needed to extract the same attribute from different web pages of the same website.
+The probability of a domain requiring multiple compatible XPaths decreases as the number of XPaths increases.
+Even with this good news, 116 out of the 231 attributes have more than one XPath associated with them.
+The most difficult domain and attribute are {\em barnesandnoble}'s {\em title} with 270 unique XPaths required.
 Inspecting the mean XPaths required for each domain we can observe slight chunks which would imply possible clusters and maybe some similarities between the websites.

-After studying the web pages from 75 websites in 8 vertical markets, we identify e three main possible reasons for shift:
+We identify three main possible reasons for shifts:

 \begin{itemize}